arm-university/VLSI-Fundamentals-Education-Kit/README.md

  ## Kit specification:

 * A full set of 20 modules with lecture slides and lab exercises (in selected modules) ready for use in a typical 10-12-week undergraduate course (full syllabus below).
 * Lab manual with solutions for faculty.
+Additional libraries for lab exercises are available for request [here](https://community.arm.com/aup/vlsi/).
 * **Prerequisites:** Students are required to have an understanding of digital electronics and the basics of hardware description language (Verilog).

 ## Course Aim